oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 Despite Paterculus recognizing Arminius as an individual, the chieftain serves as a pawn of fate to punish Rome for its own incompetence.

 Unlike other ancient historians, Tacitus’s more sympathetic outlook toward Arminius was likely colored by his earlier works on the Germani.
-Tacitus’s wrote several histories before the *Annals*; one of those books was the *Germania*, an ethnography of the territories beyond the Rhine.
+Tacitus wrote several histories before the *Annals*; one of those books was the *Germania*, an ethnography of the territories beyond the Rhine.
 In the *Germania*, Tacitus praises the Germani for their fighting spirit and their morality.
 He goes as far as equating German arms to the Roman toga, the quintessential symbol of manhood and citizenship - high praise for “barbarians.”[^22]
 In regards to morality, Tacitus discusses at length the marriage and social customs of the Germani and applauds their chastity and devotion.